elastio/bon/website/src/guide/typestate-api/custom-fields.md

 }
 ```

 And that's it!
-This way you can extend `bon`'s builders with almost any state and behavior, that you want.
+This way you can extend `bon`'s builders with almost any state and behaviour, that you want.

-You can also specify a custom initial value with `#[builder(field = expr)]`.
+You can specify a custom initial value with `#[builder(field = expr)]`.
 That `expr` can refer to other members and fields defined higher.
 See the [evaluation context reference](../../reference/builder/member/field#evaluation-context) for details.